Table of Contents

 • Tunic

 However, there might be unethical business people who might hunt and sell animals and their fibers.
-So, you better buy guanaco or any other natural fiber fabric that has an RWS certificate
+So, you better buy guanaco or any other natural fiber fabric that has an RWS certificate.
+(Responsible Wool Standard)

 A recent article from CONICET gave us a slight idea about the situation of guanaco wool.
 Although there was no clear statement, the Argentine government might loosen the strict policies regarding guanaco wool.